Why Wood Gasification?

 Our Unique Chimney System

-The Unforgettable Fire™ gasifier wood stoves are the only EPA/CSA Certified wood stoves that have been UL-tested and approved to vent with pellet pipe.
+The Unforgettable Fire™ gasifier wood stoves are the only EPA/CSA Certified wood stoves that have been UL-approved to vent with pellet pipe.
 This is possible because the patented gasification technology used in the Unforgettable Fire™ wood stoves results in lower flue temperatures.
 To be clear, all other wood stoves require Class A chimney pipe, or a masonry chimney, for the entire length of the chimney.
 In a residential application, the Unforgettable Fire™ gasification wood stoves require that pellet pipe is sleeved by a short section of Class A pipe that extends from the ceiling through the roof.
-It is the pellet pipe which carries the flue exhaust from the stove.
+It is the pellet pipe which carries the flue exhaust from the stove and the two types of pipe do not connect.

-The highly controlled EPA/CSA Certification testing for emissions and UL-testing has proven that our Unforgettable Fire™ wood stoves burn exceptionally clean and result in exceptionally low flue temperatures.
-Although Unforgettable Fire™ has never performed any documented tests to back up our marketing claim that the Unforgettable Fire™ gasifier wood stoves “squeeze more heat from less wood”, many of our clients have reported to us that they burn far less wood than they did with their previous wood stove.
+Although Unforgettable Fire™ has never performed any documented tests to back up our marketing claim that the Unforgettable Fire™ gasifier wood stoves “squeeze more heat from less wood”, many of our clients have reported to us that they burn far less wood than they burned in their previous wood stove.
 The reason is simple: with less heat escaping up the chimney, more heat remains in the house to keep your family warm.
-A warmer house means you can potentially cut and split less wood for each heating season.
+With less heat escaping up the chimney with more heat in the house, you can potentially cut and split less wood for each heating season.

 As you can imagine, the EPA/CSA Certification testing and UL-safety testing are highly controlled and regulated.
-Consumer results can and will vary, as there are many factors which can affect the amount of heat that can be produced in any wood stove, and therefore the amount of heat which will escape up the chimney, including the species of the wood, the moisture content of the wood, size of the load, the frequency of the loads, the brand of the previous wood stove that was replaced, along with its model, age and condition, as well as your current chimney.
-Understandably, it would be impossible for any wood stove manufacturer to test the performance of each of their models against all other stoves in existence, so we are only able to report the results of the EPA/CSA Certification and UL-safety testing through our Owner’s Manuals, and share with you in good faith what our clients have reported to us, as well as our own experiences.
+Consumer results will vary, as there are many factors which can affect the amount of heat that can be produced in any wood stove, including the species of the wood, the moisture content of the wood, size of the load, the frequency of the loads, the brand of the previous wood stove that was replaced, along with its model, age and condition, as well as the chimney.
+Understandably, it would be impossible for any wood stove manufacturer to test the performance of each of their models against all other stoves in existence, so we are only able to report the results of the EPA/CSA Certification and UL-safety testing through our Owner’s Manuals, and share with you in good faith what our clients have reported to us.

 Burn Time & Heat Output

 As with any wood stove, there are many variables that can affect burn times and heat output.
-Softwoods such as Douglas Fir and pine will burn more quickly and produce less heat than hardwoods such as oak, ash, hickory, maple, or madrone.
+Softwoods such as Douglas Fir and pine will burn more quickly than hardwoods such as oak, ash, hickory, maple, or madrone.
 The temperature of your space will be determined by many factors including the square footage and ceiling height, the stove’s placement, the size and frequency of your loads of wood, the species and moisture content of your wood, and the ability of your space to retain heat.
-The ability of your space to retain heat is influenced by local climate and weather conditions, quality and thickness of insulation, window quality and the number and size of windows, air flow within your home and humidity levels.
+The ability of your space to retain heat is influenced by local climate and weather conditions, quality and thickness of insulation, the number and size of windows, window quality, air flow within your home and humidity levels.

-Burning dry, seasoned wood of 20% moisture content or less will produce better gasification of your wood, more heat, longer burn times, and less creosote than wood containing greater than 20% moisture content.
+Burning dry, seasoned wood of 20% moisture content or less will result in the optimal gasification of your wood, more heat, longer burn times, and less creosote than wood containing greater than 20% moisture content.
 Your investment in a moisture meter with an accuracy of +/- 1% will help you get the most heat from the least amount of wood.

 For approved installation instructions and diagrams, consult the Unforgettable Fire™ Owner’s Manuals regarding your specific application.
-For additional questions, call 1-855-872-7868 or email firstname.lastname@example.org, or contact your authorized Unforgettable Fire™ dealer.
+For additional questions, call 1-855-872-7868 during normal business hours.